filecoin-project/FIPs/FIPS/fip-xxxx-v3-hamt.md

 The filecoin HAMT's pointer serialization can be modified to save 3 bytes and a small amount of de/encode time.
 Sub proposal `B` describes the more efficient serialization.

 The filecoin HAMT node's bitfield serialization truncates bytes in a way that does not save much space but makes validation harder and implementation less simple.
 Sub proposal `C` is to write an untruncated bitfield of size `2^bitwidth` bits for all HAMT nodes.

-The filecoin HAMT interface does provide any information on previous set values during a set call.
-This makes actors safety checks more expensive as they need to do an additional Get/Has.
-Sub proposal `D` is to add a method `SetIfAbsent` to the HAMT interface in order to do efficient existence checks during set.

 ## Change Motivation